rubenvannieuwpoort/reals/README.md

 # Why *not* use Reals?

 The Reals library does not use the most optimized functions.
 It places programmer and user convenience above performance.
-As a rule of thumb, if you need about a couple of hundred digits, you can use Reals, if you need many thousands of digits, you should probably use an arbitrary-precision floating point library such as mpmath.
+As a rule of thumb, if you need about a couple of hundred digits, you can use Reals, if you need many thousands of digits, you should probably use an arbitrary-precision floating point library such as mpmath (which means you will also need to perform tedious error checking to guarantee that your results are correct).

 # Quick start guide